Becoming a successful entrepreneur is not easy.

 When you teach your child about the Service to Others Doctrine it will help them win over almost anybody in life.

 In the success game, relationships play a critical role in opening doors that would otherwise be closed.

 If you want to win that game, you need to play by the rules.

-When you teach your child the You First Doctrine you are teaching them one of the most important rules to winning the game of success.
+When you teach your child the Service to Others Doctrine you are teaching them one of the fundamental principles to success.

 Enroll Your Child in Mistake University

 They not only teach you what doesn’t work, but they also teach us what works.

 Mistakes are critical to the success of all entrepreneurs.

 Parents who want to raise future successful entrepreneurs need to teach their children that mistakes are good things and not bad things.